Is the thought of being overweight and unhealthy because of your job haunting you, as it should?

-I just couldn’t afford to spend 60 minutes in the gym.
-I barely had enough time to do my basic activities of daily living.
+You barely have enough time to do your basic activities of daily living.

-Most people believe that you need to go all out to realize improvements in your fitness.
-Instead, I discovered that you can get a lot of work done in a little bit of time.
+Most people believe that you need to go ‘all out’ to realize improvements in your fitness.
+Instead, you can get a lot of work done in a little bit of time.

-I realized that all I had to do was create a high-yield, flexible training program that could be done in as little as 30-35 minutes a day.
+All you have to do is follow a high-yield, flexible training program, that covers all aspects of fitness, and could be done in as little as 30-35 minutes a day.

-I turned this “light bulb” moment into a system that propelled my fitness even further, despite working three times as much as I did before starting residency.
+We used these strategies to create a system that propelled our fitness even further, despite working three times as much as we did before starting residency.